Beech and Willow Rise, Kirkby

 Other practical advice

-Remember to cancel any subscriptions you have that are linked to your address at Beech Rise or Willow Rise.
+If you move, remember to cancel any subscriptions you have that are linked to your address at Beech Rise or Willow Rise.

 You will also need to contact your GP, dentist, school, employer, DVLA if you have a driver’s license, TV licensing, HMRC (for example if you claim child benefit), Department for Work and Pensions (if you are a Universal Credit claimant or in receipt of any other Benefits).